Fali28/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-function that swaps the values of two integers
+function that returns the length of a string